KakeLP/cv/cv.md

 ### January 2006 – December 2007: Senior Systems Administrator for Fotango

-At Fotango I was a member of a five-person team providing support for about 200 RedHat and Debian machines in our production, staging, development and office environments.
+At Fotango I was a member of a 5-person team providing support for about 200 RedHat and Debian machines in our production, staging, development and office environments.